the small Doñana

 The Brazo del Este belongs to the former route of the Guadalquivir river and it is located at the East of the current course of the river, very close to Los Palacios.
 It was once part of the Doñana marshes but now it is isolated from the main wetland.

 This is a small and superb site where we can observe many species of birds.
 This place is sometimes even better than Doñana.
 It has the advantage of keeping water in the summer season, when the marsh drains, collecting together a fantastic amount of birds.

-Species of special note here include the Marbled Duck, Squacco Heron, Western Olivaceous Warbler and sometimes we may also observe Great Bittern, Ferruginous Duck or White-headed Duck.
+Species of special note here include the Marbled Duck, Squacco Heron, Western Olivaceous Warbler and sometimes we may also observe Great Bittern, Ferruginous Duck, Red-knobbed Coot or White-headed Duck.

 In the nearby vineyards we can find the Rufous-tailed Scrub Robin in summer time.

 Most wanted birds

 Lesser Short-toed Lark